ifwe/bruce/doc/sending_messages.md

         --topic test_topic --stdin
 ```

-A full listing of the client's command line options may be obatined by typing
+A full listing of the client's command line options may be obtained by typing
 `to_bruce --help`.

 ### Other Clients